alirezarayani/springSecurityDemo/README.md

 In order to provide our own user service, we will need to implement the UserDetailsService interface.

-It sends only username because in DBS can check the query logs and see what queries have been sent .
+It sends only username because in DBs can check the query logs and see what queries have been sent .
 Pulling the user details based upon username,either from a database or from memory location, or LDAP server

 So once we had those user details available, spring security can be saying by having the password that is received from